ChocolateLoverRaj/rust-os-tutorial/Part 05 - Running on Real Hardware/README.md

 If you know what you are doing, you can use `dd` instead.
 You can also use [Ventoy](https://www.ventoy.net/en/doc_start.html), but it might not work on really old computers.

 ## Booting the OS
 Plug in your disk (most likely you are using a USB disk, so just plug it in).
 When turning on your computer, you have to press a certain key to enter the boot device selection menu.
 On the old Lenovo computer with Legacy BIOS that I'm using, this key is F12.
 On Chromebooks running [MrChromebox firmware (UEFI)](https://docs.mrchromebox.tech/docs/firmware/types.html#uefi-full-rom), you can press `Esc` or `Arrow Down`.
 Then choose the USB disk containing your OS.
+If you don't know what this key is, you can usually just look it up online and you'll find the key based on the computer's brand.

-You should see the entire screen turn magneta!
+You should see the entire screen turn magenta!

 Here is a picture of it on a Jinlon, a Chromebook with UEFI.
 ![Picture of a Jinlon with a magenta screen](./Jinlon.jpg)